sunfounder/engineering-lab-kit/docs/source/6_blink_led.rst

     :align: center

-3. Once the transfer is complete, the code will run, and you should see all three LED on the breadboard light up.
+3. Once the transfer is complete, the code will run, and you should see the LED on the breadboard light up.

 **7. Measuring the Voltage Across the LED**